Yuliosity/gmcheck/README.md

 `stack exec gmcheck-exe -- -o path-to-report.html path-to-gms-project-directory/`

+### nix

+`nix-shell -p hpack --command hpack` to generate cabal from package.yaml `nix-shell` for dev env with cabal and deps `nix-build` to get executable

+nix-shell

 ## Features and Plans

 - ✔️ (Mostly) complete parser of pre-2.3 GML.
 2.3 additions are in-progress.